kmatarese/glide/README.md

 )
 ```

 Or use `DateWindowPush` for date objects.
-Note that `None` is passed as the
+Note that the data arg to `consume`
-first arg to `consume` because the top node (`DateTimeWindowPush`) is a
+can be ignored because the top node (`DateTimeWindowPush`) is a subclass of
-subclass of `NoInputNode` which takes no input data and generates data to push
+`NoInputNode` which takes no input data and generates data to push
 on its own.

 <a name="parallel-examples"></a>